typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/docs/guides/options.md

 ### `--indexFormat`

-Render indexes either as a simple list or a table with a description.
+Specify the render format for index items.
 Defaults to `"list"`.

 ```shell
 --indexFormat <"list"|"table">
 ```

+#### Usage

+This determines wheter to display index items either as a simple lists or in a table with a description column exposing the comment summary.

 [↑ Top](#options-guide)